-The Greek government signed the permit for the change on December 31, 2020, ushering Skorpios into a new era.
+The Greek government signed the permit for the change on December 31, 2020, ushering in a new era on Skorpios.

-The project is estimated to cost 165 million euros and all the necessary construction works are expected to be completed in 3.5 years.
+The project is estimated to cost 165 million euros, and all the necessary construction works are expected to be completed in three and a half years.
 It has been called one of the first strategic investments in Greece.

 According to the ministerial decision, the project is divided into nine construction units in an area of 430,947.10 square meters (463,675.98 square feet).

 The Pink Villa will be renovated completely and will be used as an accommodation unit.
-In addition, a 9,420 square meter (291,129,921 square foot) main hotel building complex will be built.
+In addition, a 9,420 square meter (291,129,921 square foot) main hotel building complex will be constructed.